phishing

 Trust your gut.
 If you feel something is off it likely is.

-Reducing Risk of Phishing
+Reducing risk of phishing

 Compared to other cyberattack types, phishing is low risk for threat actors.
 Sourcing email address lists is easy, and emails are basically free to send.
 But it should still be taken seriously.